-JDP in support of the monitoring the implementation of the landing obligation
+JDP implementation in support of the Landing obligation

 In order to support the implementation of the CFP provisions related to the landing obligation, all JDPs implemented a data collection programme to facilitate and share the information on catch composition, establish the basis for risk assessment and to contribute to the evaluation of compliance.
 Inspection teams deployed at sea collected catch data of the "last observed haul".
 This information facilitated a comparison of catch composition between inspected and not inspected fishing trips.